yyexela/FSSS/README.md

 ### Considerations
 * Try to reduce vibrations for the camera as much as possible, since slight deviations between images will result in large errors in FSSS.
 * If the wedge is in the moving image, outline the area of the wedge in the moving image, fill that area with pure red (#FF00000) and make sure that same area is also red in the still image.
-For example, see [here]().

 ## Pre-Processing Images
 * It is impossible to have two images where there is no deviation between the two.